TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 15

 If for some reason you cannot use web comparison checkpoints to verify your web page contents, use the following alternative approaches:

 TestComplete provides access to methods and properties of web page elements.
 To verify web pages, you can create a test that will work with web page elements, analyze the page structure and report the results.
-For more information, see About Testing Web Applications (Default Approach).
+For more information, see About Testing Web Applications (Classic Approach).

 To check a web page against the baseline web page stored by the Web Comparison element of the Stores > WebTesting collection, you can use the